Antonio Margarito vs. Shane Mosley: Tampered handwraps controversy

-Slowly before the bout, Mosley's trainer, Naazim Richardson, observed that Margarito had a pasty white substance in his handwraps.
+Shortly before the bout, Mosley's trainer, Naazim Richardson, observed that Margarito had a pasty white substance in his handwraps.
 One doctor described this material as plaster hidden in the wrapped hands of Margarito, leading to accusations that he may have been trying to cheat.
 At Richardson's insistence, California State Inspector Dean Lohuis called for Margarito's hands to be rewrapped.
 According to Judd Burstein, the attorney for Mosley, Margarito had wet pads in the wrapping.
 Mosley's doctor, Robert Olvera, likened the material to the type of plaster used to make casts.
 Burstein said he seized the pad removed from the wrapping and another pad found in Margarito's dressing room.
 Both were placed in a sealed box that was given to Lohuis for further study.
 The California Department of Justice laboratory later confirmed the substance to be similar in nature to plaster of Paris.

 The fight

-In in front of largest crowd to ever see an event at the Staples Center, 20,820, the Mosley dominated Margarito, using his superior hand speed, pinpoint accuracy, consistent body punching, countless huge right hands to the jaw and tying up when Margarito backed him into the ropes, to wear Margarito down and stop him.
+In front of the largest crowd to ever see an event at the Staples Center, 20,820, Mosley dominated Margarito, using his superior hand speed, pinpoint accuracy, consistent body punching, countless huge right hands to the jaw and tying up when Margarito backed him into the ropes, to wear Margarito down and stop him.
 After knocking him down with a series of heavy overhand rights at the end of the eighth round, Margarito was unable to avoid punches during a heavy barrage from Mosley early on in the ninth, forcing the referee to step in as Margarito slumped to the canvas a second time, giving Mosley a first world title in almost 5 years (and his first at welterweight since 2002).
 Margarito had never previously been stopped.

 At the time of the stoppage Mosley led on all three scorecards 80–71, 79–72 & 78–73.
 HBO's unofficial ringside scorer Harold Lederman as well as the Associated Press had scored it 79–72 and ESPN's Dan Rafael had it 80–71, all for Mosley.